 Gulf Coast beaches are just an hour's drive away, and Houston's warm climate allows residents to enjoy outdoor activities throughout the year.
 It is three hours to the Texas hill country, and there are regularly scheduled shuttle flights between all Texas cities.
 It is also a reasonable drive to both New Orleans and the Mexican border.

-The CAPS Director reports to the Assistant Vice President for Student Affairs – Health and Wellness.
-CAPS staff and interns work closely with many university partners, including the Center for Students with DisABILITIES, Center for Diversity and Inclusion, Dean of Students Office, Health Center, International Student and Scholar Services, LAUNCH, University of Houston Wellness, Student Housing and Residential Life, and University Career Services.
+The CAPS Director reports to the Assistant Vice President for Student Affairs – Health and Well Being.
+CAPS staff and interns work closely with many university partners, including the Center for Diversity and Inclusion, Cougars in Recovery, Dean of Students Office, International Student and Scholar Services, Justin Dart, Jr. Student Accessibility Center, LAUNCH, Student Health Center, Student Housing and Residential Life, and UH Wellness.

 Counseling and Psychological Services

 The role of CAPS within the university is comparable to that of a community mental health center.
 Adult and adolescent clients with any type of problem that might be found in a general outpatient mental health setting may present at CAPS.
 We utilize a stepped care model to match clients with a service that will most effectively address their needs.
 This can include assigning clients to a workshop, a therapy group, or a single session before, or in lieu of, brief individual therapy services.
 We also provide crisis intervention and referrals for longer-term therapy.
 At CAPS, our philosophy is that life is the greatest teacher, and that therapy should always be a stepping stone and not a holding place.